projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

    useful for Windows and vxworks as they probe the driver according to the ACPI table.

-   If user enables both the device model UART and hypervisor vUART at the same port address, access to the port address will be responded to by the hypervisor vUART directly, and will not pass to the device model.
+   If the user enables both the device model UART and the hypervisor vUART at the same port address, access to the port address will be responded to by the hypervisor vUART directly, and will not pass to the device model.